rajaraodv/mandrill-template-tester/README.md

 2. CD into the directory and do `npm install`
 3. Do `gulp` to run.
 4. Open browser at: localhost:3000
+5. Click on LiveReload icon to enable and connect it to our node server.

-## Install livereload chrome browser extension
+## Install LiveReload Chrome browser extension
 In order to refresh browser when change occurs, please install <a href="https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei">livereload</a> extension.
-It shows up next to the addressbar.
-Click on its icon to enable it.
+It shows up next to the browser's addressbar.

 ## How to use
 This project has two files: `template.hbs` and `templateValues.js`